MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 The Breakerspace Lab is a growing suite of materials characterization instruments, located in 8-102A (accessed through the Breakerspace Lounge).
 In addition to the instruments, we have cameras, microphones, tripods, lighting, and other equipment that can be used to document projects.

+**Hours:**

+The Breakerspace Lab is open 10 AM to 10 PM weekdays, and 12 PM to 5 PM weekends for trained users.

 ### Thermofisher Phenom XL SEM

 ![Thermofisher Phenom XL SEM](./assets/img/sem.JPG)